-- 2. Design spaces to be activated by public use: - Provide seating and other infrastructure to encourage people to inhabit the space. - Support the programming of spaces for a range of event scales and types. - Accommodate opportunities for street trading activities as consistent with local authority policies and guidelines. - Locate, design and manage activities in underground stations, including business opportunities, to contribute to activation of the wider precinct. - Support appropriate uses of public streets and spaces to support social and recreational needs of the precinct. - 3.
+- 2. Design spaces to be activated by public use: - Provide seating and other infrastructure to encourage people to inhabit the space. - Support the programming of spaces for a range of event scales and types. - Accommodate opportunities for street trading activities as consistent with local authority policies and guidelines. - Locate, design and manage activities in underground stations, including business opportunities, to contribute to activation of the wider precinct. - 3.
 Provide safe environments that promote safe behaviour and the feeling of safety: - Design spaces with consideration of Crime Prevention Through Environmental Design principles. - Support complementary mixes of activities, activation and passive surveillance that contribute to other users' interest and safety. - Maximise visual connectivity between spaces to enable passive surveillance, and arrange uses to maximise passive surveillance. - Design and manage entries to underground stations and pedestrian subways to ensure safe conditions in surrounding spaces and approach routes, including when the stations are closed.